nashitakhandaker/CaseStudy1/README.md

-# CaseStudy1
+# Frito Lay Case Study
-Frito Lay Case Study
+he executive summary should include: overall question of interest and setting the factors you identified that were significantly related to attrition the performance of your model(s) any additional inference or finding that you came across in your study